accountrev/BetterSaveinstance/README.md

 - __DEBUG_MODE: `boolean`
   - This will print debug logs to console about unusual scenarios.
 Recommended to enable if you wish to help us improve our products and find bugs / issues with it!
   - Default: false
+- Crashlog: `boolean`
+  - Logs every instance saved and property read to a file.
+Useful for debugging crashes.
+  - Default: false
 - ReadMe: `boolean`
   - Includes a script parented to game in the file, containing credits, fixes, and the options used to generate the file.
   - Default: true